ansible-collections/netapp.ontap/README.md

   - na_ontap_rest_cli - do not run command in check_mode (thanks to darksoul42).
   - na_ontap_s3_groups - if `policies` is None module should no longer fail
   - na_ontap_volume_efficiency -- Missing fields in REST get should return None and not crash module.
-  - na_ontap_cifs_acl - use `type` when deleting unix-user or unix-group from ACL in ZAPI.

 ### Added REST support to existing modules
   - na_ontap_quotas - added REST support.